-Remember, breastfeeding is the optimal way to feed a newborn and is recommended until at least age 1.
+Remember, breastfeeding is the optimal way to feed a newborn and is recommended until at least age one.
 If you choose to drink, plan carefully to avoid exposing your baby to alcohol.

-Can alcohol be found in breast milk after drinking alcohol and breastfeeding?
+Blood alcohol levels in breast milk after drinking alcohol and breastfeeding?

 However, blood alcohol levels and the length of time alcohol can be seen in breast milk after drinking will depend on several factors, including the amount of alcohol consumed, how fast the alcohol is consumed, whether it is finished with food, how much a mother weighs, and how fast alcohol is broken down in a mother’s body.

-What effect does alcohol and breastfeeding have to the infant?
+What effect does alcohol and breastfeeding have on an infant?